- FoodSearcher Tool

 Broccoli is marketed as either a fresh or processed product, although most growers produce it for the fresh market.
 Processed broccoli is typically frozen for retail sale and marketed as either spears or chopped, while a limited amount is canned for soups.
 Typically, broccoli grown for processing is produced under contract between grower and processor.
 It is considered a dual use vegetable because fresh varieties can be used for either the fresh or processing market.
 The emergence of the value-added fresh sector, which includes pre-cut and bagged broccoli florets and broccoli coleslaw is helping to expand markets for broccoli and the added convenience is help expand total broccoli use.

 Broccoli is a cool-season vegetable and is closely related to cauliflower and cabbage, requiring similar production requirements.
 Fresh-market production accounts for 95 percent of the U.S. crop.
 It is planted year-round in California with the major harvest from mid-October through December.
-California produces nearly 90 percent of the broccoli grown in the U.S, followed by Arizona.
+California produces nearly 92 percent of the broccoli grown in the U.S, followed by Arizona.
 California exports 15 to 20 percent of its fresh market broccoli production.
-The average broccoli yield in 2014 was 163 cwt (8.15 tons) per acre.
+Approximately 129,400 acres of broccoli was harvested in 2017.
+The average broccoli yield in 2017 was 157.6 cwt (7.9 tons) per acre, down 10 percent from 2015.

-Based on most recent production and price averages, the estimated gross value per acre is $7,401.
+Based on most recent production and price averages, the estimated gross value per acre is $6,800 for fresh market broccoli.
 The costs of production of broccoli vary depending the production location.
 It is labor-intensive, especially for harvest and post-harvest handling and packaging.

 Sample Costs to Produce Fresh Market Broccoli